 Many great business leaders have leveraged a graduate business education to help them become more influential leaders.
-PLNU offers a two-year Evening MBA program for experienced working professionals who want to take control of their career and help influence others.
+PLNU offers a two-year Evening MBA program and an Online MBA for experienced working professionals who want to take control of their career and help influence others.
 The Daytime MBA program is designed for students who have recently completed their undergraduate degree (within 0-3 years).

 We encourage you to learn more at pointloma.edu/mba or call (619) 563-2856.